teja1224/AWS_40-Days-learning/Day7/ReaadMe.md

    - I found a issue with elastic IP addresses that shwoing maximum public IP addresses reached.
    - Go to ec2 -> Elastic IPs -> found previous work public Ip addresses -> release those IPs.
    - Back to VPC and CLick on retry.
 Then it got successful.
+If we assign EC2 instance with Elastic Ip address even if the EC2 instance goes down and comes back IP address remain same.
+ELastic IP addres is a static Ip address.